 - If a salad with croutons is mistakenly served to a customer concerned about gluten, the salad should not just be taken back into the kitchen to have a chef remove the croutons.
 It’s those very small crumbs that will cause a person to be sick.

 - At ice cream shops, servers will often dip a scoop into water before using it to serve a different type of ice cream.
 This is a problem when offering a GF ice cream.
-For example, if the scoop is used for a cookies and cream flavor and then dipped into the water, any cookie left on the scoop is now in the water and can cause cross-contamination problems.
+If the scoop is used for a cookies and cream flavor and then dipped into the water, any cookie left on the scoop is now in the water and can cause cross-contamination problems.

 - If pasta is cooked in water, that same water can’t then be used to cook GF vegetables or GF pasta.